 The amount of time you go between your color appointments can vary.
 If it’s ombré or balayage, you can go months without needing a touch-up.
 If you’ve gone from dark to light, you may need to go back every couple of weeks.
 “It’s a personal choice,” Goddard says.
 “It could be every two weeks for continuity, or four weeks, or never again depending on what you want your color to look like.”

-Ask your colorist about upkeep before you take the plunge—it’s important to factor this into your decision, as it can affect your budget (are you ready to drop a ton of money every month to hide your roots?).
+Ask your colorist about upkeep before you take the plunge—it’s important to factor this into your decision, as it can affect your budget.

 If you’re going from light to dark, you have a little bit more leeway, but Goddard does say you should make sure your colorist keeps “a little bit of movement at the ends,” with a few strands half a shade lighter toward the bottom.

-What do you think—do you agree with these hair color rules?
+What do you think—do you agree with these tips?
 Any more you would add?
 Sound off below!

 This post was originally published at an earlier date and has since been updated.